PLAN YOUR ANZAC DAY

 Listen to A Service

-If you are unable to attend an RSL Sub Branch service and wish to commemorate at home, we've put together a short audio service you can play.
-Listen or Download Here.
+If you’re unable to attend an RSL Sub Branch service and wish to commemorate at home or on the road, here’s a short audio service you can play play or download.

 Since WWI, ANZAC Day marches have allowed communities to come together and publicly acknowledge those who served or sacrificed.

 ANZAC Day marches were traditionally for veterans who saw active service.
-However, many of today’s marches also include current ADF personnel, cadets, family/descendants of current or former service people, veterans of Commonwealth or allied forces, ex-service and emergency services groups, and youth/community groups.
+However, many of today’s marches also include current Australian Defence Force personnel, cadets, relatives of current or former service people, veterans of Commonwealth or Allied forces, ex-service and emergency services groups, and youth or community groups.

 Please be aware of any march guidelines, which outline who can march and vary for different events.